ofhope/tilebasedworlds/docs/00-crash-course-js.md

 Person1[0] + Person2[0]
 ```

-Lets get the first name which is the next one along from the first.
+Let's get the first name which is the next one along from the first.
 So the next one up from zero is one.

 ```js
 Person[1]
 ```

 Although things are a little too neat here.
 By using an array for this kind of information it becomes really hard to remember which one is the first name or the last name...
-Actually, if we didn't have the previous example, there is no way for me to know which name is which.
+If we didn't have the previous example, there is no way for me to know which name is which.
 So although we can use an array here we are probably better off using an object.
 An object as the name implies is one thing

 **Object:**
 > a material thing that can be seen and touched